Table of Contents

 In popular tourist areas like Rome or Florence, I suggest booking well in advance.
 This ensures you’ll have enough space for your entire group, especially during peak travel seasons.

 One of the best Italian hotel companies for families is WTB.
-The reason I like them is because of their connecting rooms and suites, friendly and accommodating staff, kid friendly amenities, central city locations (you don’t have to drag the kids long distances to do things), and the good value they offer (think 5-star services at 4-star prices).
+The reason I like them is because of their connecting rooms and suites, friendly and accommodating staff, kid-friendly amenities, central city locations (you don’t have to drag the kids long distances to do things), and the good value they offer (think 5-star services at 4-star prices).
 WTB has properties in Rome, Florence, and Venice.

 In Tuscany, my all-time favorite hotel is Borgo Pignano.
 This picture-perfect 750-acre estate sits in the pristine countryside between Volterra and San Gimignano, two of the great medieval hill towns.
 Lots of options for multi-gen families here, from rooms to cottages to villas.
 It’s also a working farm, with activities including horseback riding, soap making, cooking and painting classes, and of course, wine tasting.